Warren L. Carpenter: Education

 Carpenter attended Virginia Military Institute from 1950–1952 and briefly in 1953, with an interruption in his education to serve an active duty tour in the U.S. Marine Corps during the Korean War.
 In January 1953, he transferred to the University of Arkansas to earn a Bachelor of Science degree in Geology.
 While a student, he was Arkansas State Skeet and Trap Champion and shot on the Arkansas Rifle Team, and he earned a private pilot's license.
-After graduation, he worked as a geologist with a major oil company from 1956 to 1960, then returned to school to study medicine at the University of Arkansas.
-In 1965, he received his Doctor of Medicine degree at the University of Arkansas and interned at St. Vincent's Infirmary, then entered private practice in Little Rock.
+After graduation, he worked as a geologist with a major oil company from 1956 to 1960, then returned to school to study medicine at the University of Arkansas for Medical Sciences.
+In 1965, he received his Doctor of Medicine degree at the University of Arkansas for Medical Sciences and interned at St. Vincent's Infirmary, then entered private practice in Little Rock.
 He completed a Masters in Public Health from Tulane University School of Public Health and Tropical Medicine in 1972 in conjunction with his residency in Aerospace Medicine at the USAF School of Aerospace Medicine at Brooks Air Force Base, Texas.
 His military training also included Air War College (Class of 1977), Industrial College of the Armed Forces, Interagency Institute for Federal Health Care Executives, and Advanced Training in Health Care Administration.